ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_communication_SOP.md

 Only if there are supplementary files: Make sure the files have been input twice in the spreadsheet (In the proper tab and in the `Supplementary files` tab).
 Once the files are uploaded make sure that they are called exactly the same.

 ## Final confirmation before submission

 Once a submission is 100% valid and has been reviewed, a final confirmation email should be sent to the contributor with the latest spreadsheet attached to confirm they are happy with the curation.

+## Confirmation of Accessions

+Once the submission has been successfully archived, accessions should be communicated back to the contributor.
+If there is a risk that the deadline the contributor gave will not be met, the contributor should be contacted to inform them of the risk and offer alternatives or work arounds.
+The project level accessions should be provided within the main body of the email.

+Once the dataset is released in an HCA snapshot release, the contributor should be informed and provided with the link to their dataset on the HCA Data Browser.

 ## Template emails
 These templates are considered a guide to provide a skeleton with the required information.
 The primary wrangler can choose to edit and customise to make it more personal or appropriate for the situation.